 MIG welding kit for beginners – The easiest to get quality welds

 MIG or Metal inert gas welding is the easiest way to get started with welding.
-It is a bit more expensive than flux core and stick welding, but this method will narrow down your learning cure a lot.
-Within a few days of practicing you can lay down quality beads that are sufficient enough to carry a large amounts of weight and last for decades.
-MIG is really all around method and it is suitable for home and farm use.
-It is also clean enough to use in shop or garage to weld for example bicycle frames or to weld thin metal and body panels or even create metal art – sculptures and whatnot.
+It is a bit more expensive than flux core and stick welding, but this method will narrow down your learning curve a lot.
+Within a few days of practicing you can lay down quality beads that are sufficient enough to carry a large amount of weight and last for decades.
+MIG is really an all-around method and it is suitable for home and farm use.
+It is also clean enough to use in a shop or garage to weld for example bicycle frames or to weld thin metal and body panels or even create metal art – sculptures and whatnot.

 MIG machines, as I already mentioned are a bit more expensive than some other welders, but this kit ensures you get great equipment at a fair price, so you do not have to worry about making a wrong decision.
 Everything in this list is optimal, picked so your decision would be as practical as possible.